keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/spell-check.md

 If you get a Spell Checker error:

-1. Right-click the `details` link for Spell Checker.
+1. Right-click the `details` link for Spell Checker in the CI results section of your PR.
-1. If you do not want to read through the whole (and rather verbose) log, type `unrecognized words` in the search box at the top.
+1. Search for "job summary" and click the link to that report.
 1. This shows the word(s) that caused Spell Checker to fail.

    - If these are genuine misspellings,